vardhanam/RAG_Voice_Chatbot/README.md

 # Voice RAG Chatbot

 This project demonstrates a Voice RAG (Retrieval-Augmented Generation) Chatbot that allows users to interact with a large language model (Mistral-7B) using voice input and receive voice responses.
 The chatbot retrieves relevant information from uploaded PDF documents to provide context-aware answers.
+Here’s a short video demonstrating the UI - https://www.youtube.com/watch?v=DAJgfzRsfBs

 ## Features